mcherri/RepData_PeerAssessment1/PA1_template.md

     ## [1] 2304
     ```

 2. Fill in all of the missing values in the dataset.
-The strategy use is to
+The strategy used is to
    replace `NA`'s with the mean for that 5-minute interval averaged across all
    days.
 These are the same values calculated before in `average.daily`.
 The
    code assumes that `NA`'s exists for a whole day.
 It also verifies this in